truman-daniels/student-webdev-labs/reflection.md

 #### Were there other exercises that might have helped you learn this week’s topic a little better?
 Not that I can think of

-### css-grid
+## css-grid

 #### Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
-I struggled with this one/couldn't complete it in time
+I struggled with this one and was only able to figure about half of it

 #### How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?
+Helpful but hard

 #### Was there something that you wish had been explained better?
+I think I just find styling great

 #### Were there other exercises that might have helped you learn this week’s topic a little better?
+I'm not sure

-### bootstrap
+## bootstrap

 #### Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 No, I needed help, we didn't really go over it in class.
-I struggled/couldn't finish it.

 #### How helpful did you find the exercises in this section?
 Was there one exercise that was particularly helpful?
+Somewhat helpful, they aren't really applied elsewhere in this class

 #### Was there something that you wish had been explained better?
+I wish we had time to go over it in class

 #### Were there other exercises that might have helped you learn this week’s topic a little better?
+Not that I know of

-### javascript
+## javascript

 #### Were you able to complete the exercises on your own or did you use the videos or the solutions for help?
 Yes, I was able to figure out these exercises for the most part on my own